-One of the biggest struggles I had along the way to homemade granola bar satisfaction was keeping the thing together.
-Even thought the taste was good, when I ate them I ended up with a lap full of crumbs.
+One of the biggest struggles I had along the way to homemade granola bar satisfaction was keeping everything together.
+Even though the taste was good, when I ate them, I ended up with a lap full of crumbs.
 I needed something to keep everything together.
-I had honey in them that I hope would bring some stick, but not enough.
-I stored them in the fridge for the butter inside to harden up and that still wasn't quite enough.
-The key was adding peanut butter or for a more exotic option Tahini (a good way to use up that container you bought for hummus).
-This was the glue I needed to keep it all together.
+I had honey in them, which I hoped would bring some stickiness, but it wasn't enough.
+I stored them in the fridge to let the butter inside harden up, but that still wasn't quite enough.

 Ingredients